elderberry-smells/GBS_snakemake_pipeline/ReadMe.md

     `cntrl-o` to save

     `cntrl-x` to exit

+2. (optional) Create a directory for your VCF output (the same directory name as the config-vcf.yaml output path) and cd into that directory so your snakemake ouput log lives with the VCF file.
+The name of the VCF will be whatever you name the output folder!

+    ```shell script
+    $ mkdir vcf_output/ && cd vcf_output
+    ```

 2. Run the pipeline by submitting the process via shell script to the GridEngine queue in the terminal.

     ```shell script